amcginlay/eks-demos/doc/12-clusterip-services/README.md

 Open `~/environment/echo-frontend/templates/echo-frontend-service.yaml` in Cloud9 IDE to review the code.
 Observe that this is using the same templating mechanism employed for the deployment

-Now, we can introduce our basic ClusterIP service.
+Now, you can introduce you first service.
+The simplest form of service is the [ClusterIP](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) service.
 ```bash
 cat ~/environment/echo-frontend/templates/echo-frontend-service.yaml | \
     sed "s/{{ .*.color }}/blue/g" | \